Introduction

 This error occurs when:

-• the scope contains unknown components
+- the scope contains unknown components

-• the scope has duplicated components
+- the scope has duplicated components

-• the scope has disallowed characters
+- the scope has disallowed characters

-• the scope requests access to which the user is not privileged
+- the scope requests access to which the user is not privileged

 invalid_token

-The access token or refresh token is invalid, malformed, or missing.
+The token is invalid, malformed, or missing.

 Explanation

 The client attempted to use a token which the server has rejected.
-The error_description will reveal more about why the token was rejected.
+The

 Remediation